Gubaer/josm-scripting-plugin/README.md

 If the [GraalJS][graal-js] engine is on the classpath, you can use it to execute scripts in JavaScript.
 The plugin includes a JavaScript library to manage layers, edit OSM primitives, load and save data, upload data to the OSM server, and download primitives from the OSM server.
 Refer to the [API V2 documentation][api-v2].

 The plugin includes [Mozilla Rhino][rhino] as a scripting engine for historical reasons.
-Mozilla Rhino is deprecated in the scripting plugin and will be removed end of 2022.
-The plugin also includes a JavaScript library ([API V1][api-v1])which can be used with Mozilla Rhino.
-It is deprecated too and will also be removed end of 2022.
+Mozilla Rhino is deprecated in the scripting plugin.
+The plugin authors will remove it at the end of 2022.
+The plugin also includes a JavaScript library [API V1][api-v1] to be used with Mozilla Rhino.
+It is deprecated too.
+The plugin authors will remove it at the end of 2022 with Mozilla Rhino.
 If your current scripts use [API V1][api-v1], migrate them to [API V2][api-v2], and change to [GraalJS][doc-graaljs].

 ## Install
 Use JOSMs plugin manager to install the scripting plugin and keep it up to date.